Use this search box to

 Most of the information posted on the

-web site has been found through my intense effort surfing
+web site has been found through my day to day effort surfing

 the Internet.
 I still remember my first experience when I